nrwl/nx-cloud-helm/MONGO-OPERATOR-GUIDE.md

      - `--wiredTigerCacheSizeGB 2` - This sets the memory limit of the DB.
 Try increasing it if you are having a lot of activity.
      - `--replSet rs0 --keyFile /mongo-security/keyfile.txt` - this sets up a simple replica set.
 You can ignore this, it's an implementation detail needed for NxCloud connections.

+#### Connecting to the instance

+This is a sample connection string you can use when connecting to your instance above.
+Not the extra params: `mongodb://52.201.253.213:27017/?authSource=admin&directConnection=true`

 <details>
 <summary>⤵️ Here is an example ECS implementation</summary>